justknuth/local-llm-diarization/README.md

     * The script will process each file and save a raw `.json` output in the `outbound/` folder.
 This file contains the transcription text, timestamps, and generic speaker labels (e.g., `SPEAKER_00`, `SPEAKER_01`).

 4.  **(Optional) Post-Processing:**
-    * To get a more human-readable output, use the `replace_with_real_names.py` script to map the generic speaker labels to actual names (e.g., "Jake", "Nicole").
+    * To get a more human-readable output, use the `replace_with_real_names.py` script to map the generic speaker labels to actual names (e.g., "John", "Jane").
     *(You may need to edit this script or check its code to see how it expects you to provide the names).*

-## A Note on Console Warnings

-When you run the script, you will see warnings like this: